 - Fees paid for inspection and certification for the purpose of export

-Besides meeting Canadian standards, most food and food-related products exported from Canada must comply with additional requirements set by destination countries or markets.
+Besides meeting Canadian standards, most food, food commodities and food-related products exported from Canada must comply with additional requirements set by destination countries or markets.
 The particular requirements you need to comply with differ depending on the product you export and the destination country.
-Exporters are also responsible for knowing about the requirements related to animal health and plant protection.
-The known requirements for various countries are located in the Export Library.
+Exporters are also responsible for knowing about the requirements related to animal health (see Animals) and plant protection (see Plants).
+The known requirements for various countries are located in the Export requirements library.

 Licensing and registration

-To find out how you apply for a licence or registration, please see the food program webpages relating to your food (i.e. dairy, meat, fish).
-Parties exporting food under the Food and Drugs Act and Regulations are currently not being licenced or registered by the CFIA.
+To find out how you apply for a licence or registration, use the CFIA guidance found on the Safe Food for Canadians Regulations webpage.
+Parties exporting food solely under the Food and Drugs Act and Regulations (see Food and Drugs Act and Food and Drug Regulations) are currently not being licenced or registered by the CFIA.

 Food safety preventive control plan (PCP)

-To find out more on the preventive controls relevant to the processing and exporting activities related to your food, please see the commodity specific regulatory requirements at this time.
-Examples of preventive control plans under existing food programs include Hazard Analysis Critical Control Point (HACCP) plan, Quality Management Program (QMP), Food Safety Enhancement Program (FSEP), Good Manufacturing Practices (GMP), etc.
+To find out more on the preventive controls relevant to the processing and exporting activities related to your food, please see the CFIA guidance found on the Safe Food for Canadians Regulations webpage.
+Examples of preventive control plans (PCPs) under existing food programs include Hazard Analysis Critical Control Point (HACCP) plan, Quality Management Program (QMP), Food Safety Enhancement Program (FSEP), Good Manufacturing Practices (GMP), etc.

-As part of your preventive control plan, or in addition to it, you need to have controls in place for the export documents and information relating to your shipments.
+As part of your preventive control plan (PCP), or in addition to it, you need to have controls in place for the export documents and information relating to your shipments.

 A basic requirement is that food is prepared under sanitary conditions according to Canadian regulations.
 A food product prepared for export could be exempt from non-food safety related Canadian requirements.
 This situation may require an exemption or permit from the Canadian Food Inspection Agency (CFIA).
-Please contact your local CFIA Inspection Office.
+Please contact your CFIA area or regional office.